BarnBridge/BarnBridge-PM/BB-Project-calls/call_006.md

 So I think that the partnership concept was so abused in the ICO days.
 So now we have moved to DeFi calling actual partnerships acquisitions.
 I know why the community is asking about partnerships, and essentially as far as what Akin is doing, I don't know how official you want to call a partnership.

-But we are working with Aave while on this call just launched the v2 of their protocol.
+But we are working with Aave, who, while on this call just launched the v2 of their protocol.
 We are also working with the Opium team on this general idea of standards.
 We also talked to ChainLink yesterday, about standards in particular, and how you verify on-chain assets and how oracles would be a player that could work with that.

 The community can think of this as— we have all of these new on-chain tokenized representations of debt and derivatives off of those debts.
 Assets, how they're read on-chain will become somewhat of a cluster for the ecosystem, and we are trying to get out in front of it, to work with the community on some of those.